๐Ÿ“ŠProbability and Statistics

 ANOVA (Analysis of Variance)

-• One-way ANOVA uses one independent variable; two-way ANOVA examines two factors and their interaction effect
+• Two-way ANOVA examines two factors and their interaction effect (e.g., teaching method and class size)

 Comparing Variances and Relationships

-Sometimes the question isn't about means—it's about spread or association.
+Sometimes the question isn't about means.
+It's about spread or association.
 These tests examine whether variability differs between groups or whether variables move together in predictable ways.

 F-Test

-• Compares variances of two populations to determine if they're significantly different; the test statistic is the ratio F=s12s22F = \frac{s_1^2}{s_2^2}
+• Compares variances of two populations to determine if they're significantly different

-• Always produces positive values since it's a ratio of squared terms; the F-distribution is right-skewed
+• Always produces positive values since it's a ratio of squared terms; the F-distribution is right-skewed and starts at zero

 Regression Analysis

-• Models the relationship between variables—simple regression uses one predictor (y=a+bxy = a + bx), multiple regression uses several (y=a+b1x1+b2x2+...y = a + b_1x_1 + b_2x_2 + ...)
+• Models the relationship between variables.
+Simple linear regression uses one predictor: y=a+bxy = a + bx.
+Multiple regression uses several: y=a+b1x1+b2x2+โ€ฆy = a + b_1x_1 + b_2x_2 + \ldots

-Compare: F-test vs. ANOVA—both use the F-distribution, but F-tests compare two variances directly while ANOVA uses F-statistics to compare variation between groups to variation within groups.
-Understanding this distinction helps you interpret ANOVA output correctly.
+Compare: F-test vs. ANOVA: both use the F-distribution, but F-tests compare two variances directly while ANOVA uses F-statistics to compare variation between groups to variation within groups.
+The ANOVA F-statistic is F=MSbetweenMSwithinF = \frac{\text{MS}_{\text{between}}}{\text{MS}_{\text{within}}}, where MS stands for mean square.

 Categorical Data Analysis

 When your data consists of counts or categories rather than continuous measurements, you need tests designed for frequencies.
-These tests compare what you observed to what you'd expect under the null hypothesis.
+These compare what you observed to what you'd expect under the null hypothesis.

 Chi-Square Test

-• Test statistic: χ2=(OE)2E\chi^2 = \sum \frac{(O - E)^2}{E}, where OO is observed count and EE is expected count
+• Test statistic: ฯ‡2=โˆ‘(Oโˆ’E)2E\chi^2 = \sum \frac{(O - E)^2}{E}, where OO is the observed count and EE is the expected count

 Non-Parametric Alternatives